 - 9.1.1 The municipality must develop a communication strategy in terms of which communities will be informed and educated in order to have a clear understanding of this policy and its implementation.
 Regular information dissemination and awareness campaigns must be undertaken to eliminate unrealistic expectations both in terms of qualifying for subsidy as well as service delivery in general and methods of communication may include, but will not be limited to:-

 - 9.1.1.1 Ward committees;

-- 9.1.1.2 Ward counsellor;

-- 9.1.1.3 Community based organisations;
+- 9.1.1.2 Community based organisations;

-- 9.1.1.4 Local radio stations and news papers;
+- 9.1.1.3 Local radio stations and news papers;

-- 9.1.1.5 Municipal accounts;
+- 9.1.1.4 Municipal accounts;

-- 9.1.1.6 Imbizo's and road shows; and
+- 9.1.1.5 Imbizo's and road shows; and

-- 9.1.1.7 Events where government and municipal officials are made available to assist residents with applications such as ID applications, pension- and social grant applications.
+- 9.1.1.6 Jamborees where government and municipal officials are made available to assist residents with applications such as ID applications, pension- and social grant applications.